efwoods/VTA/README.md

 # How to operate and customize your own chatbot
 I highly recommend cloning this repository to your own personal github account so that you can make changes to your own bot at will and save those changes!
+  - Note: These chatbots can be modified simply for any purpose.
+To do so, create your own assistant dialogue and update the service in the bot.
+Feel free to give the bot a new look by changing the front end!
+This is all that is required for the creation of a unique bot.

 ## Setup
 To begin: